Skip to main content

 How long does it take for my validator to be selected to propose a new block?

-At the time of this writing, a ballpark estimate is around a week.
+At the time of this writing, a ballpark estimate is around every four months on mainnet.
 Every 12 seconds a new block is proposed, and your validator has a one in [total number of active validators] chance of being chosen, so this duration can vary significantly from one validator to the next.